fedora-python/tox-github-action/README.md

 Until version 0.4, this action always used the latest [fedora-python-tox](https://hub.docker.com/repository/docker/fedorapython/fedora-python-tox) image.
 Since version 34.0, the first number in the version (also sometimes referred to as the "major version") represents the release of Fedora used in the image.

+### v42.0

+* Uses Fedora 42 as the base container image.
+* Python 3.8 is no longer available.
+* PyPy 3.9 is no longer available
+* Freethreading Python is available (3.14t and 3.15t)
+* Python 3.14 is now the default tox environment if none is configured.

 ### v41.0